gmdjunaid/Photos_JavaFx_Application/README.md

-# photos JavaFX Application
+# photos
-Project made By Junaid Ghani and Rayaan Afzal
+Project made By Rayaan Afzal and Junaid Ghani

 A photos app created using JavaFX Library for CS213

+This app was written with JavaFX Version 21 <br> <br>
 Running the Application (IntelliJ)
 Go to Settings -> Path Variables <br>
 Then click the + icon to add a variable <br>